-Tracheal mite infection is not usually a serious disease in the UK with a small numbers of colonies being affected.
+Tracheal mite infection is not usually a serious disease in the UK with small numbers of colonies being affected.

 Acarapisosis is an infestation of the breathing tubes (trachea) of an adult bee by the parasitic mite Acarapis woodi.